Joe Kasper

-Joe Kasper is an American football coach who currently serves as the Safeties coach for the Miami Dolphins.
+Joe Kasper is an American football coach who currently serves as the Safeties coach for the Philadelphia Eagles.

 Coaching career

 In 2017, Kasper coached at John Carroll University.
 Kasper originally joined the Philadelphia Eagles as a defensive quality control coach during the 2021 offseason after spending the previous three years (2018–20) at Duke University.
-After the Eagle's loss in Super Bowl LV, the Dolphins hired Kasper as their new safeties coach, replacing Steve Gregory who was let go at the end of the season.
+After the Eagle's loss in Super Bowl LVII, the Dolphins hired Kasper as their new safeties coach, replacing Steve Gregory who was let go at the end of the season.

+In February 2024, Kasper came to terms with the Philadelphia Eagles to return as their safeties coach.
+Kasper was part of the coaching staff that won Super Bowl LIX over the Kansas City Chiefs.